Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. 76ers

-Malcolm Brogdon and the rest of the Boston Celtics match up versus the Philadelphia 76ers in the NBA Playoffs on Tuesday, at 7:30 PM ET.
+Malcolm Brogdon and the rest of the Boston Celtics hit the court versus the Philadelphia 76ers in the NBA Playoffs on Thursday, at 7:30 PM ET.

-Let's break down Brogdon's prop bets, and some stats and trends to help you make good wagers.
+Below, we break down Brogdon's stats and trends to help you find the best prop bets.

 Malcolm Brogdon Prop Bets vs. the 76ers